postgresml/postgresml/README_Develop_with_devenv.md

 ### Step 2: Prepare the environment

+- Within the top directory of the PostgresML repo, run `devenv init`.

 - We will use a local home for all Cargo crates: `mkdir .cargo_home`

-- Within the top directory of the PostgresML repo, run `devenv init`.

-- Create or replace a file named `devenv.nix` containing
+- The environment definition `devenv.nix` is generated dynamically by `start_devenv_and_build.sh`.
+It contains:

 ```shell
 { pkgs, ... }: